eskpetri/SignalRApps/README.md

 adb reverse tcp:7181 tcp:7181 <br/>
 https://developer.android.com/studio/command-line/adb <-- install Android Debug Bridge
 Still some certificate problem persists. <br/> java.security.cert.CertPathValidatorException: Trust anchor for certification path not found.<br/>Chechking it out tomorrow.
-Google gived few solution to try 1.1 Self Signed Certificate (That might be cause also so...) <br/>
+Google gived few solution to try 1.1 Self Signed Certificate to Blazor server (That might be cause also so...
+Maybe) <br/>
 https://stackoverflow.com/questions/6825226/trust-anchor-not-found-for-android-ssl-connection <br/>
-1.2 You can manipulate Android devices to not use certificate at all or trust self signed ones.
-This seems legit. <br/>
+1.2 You can configure your application's Network Security Config(in .MAUI project->Android part), in this case to have your application trust your own self-signed certificates. <br/>
 https://developer.android.com/training/articles/security-ssl <br/>
 https://developer.android.com/training/articles/security-config <br/>
+Blaah easy only two steps 1.1 and 1.2 ...
+What I am going to do today???

 ## OpenSSL to test Certificate and Create one
 This requires many steps and lots of time.
 It's not just download and use.
 Need to add compilers etc... <br/>